appurist/say2file/README.md

 For ElevenLabs, please use the --list or -l option to see the available voices and their IDs.
 You will need to specify the ID when using the --voice or -w option with ElevenLabs.
 ```

+**Note:** Free tier users of *ElevenLabs* are limited to `mp3_44100_128` format (MP3 output with 44100 Hz at 128 kbps audio files).
+If you're a free tier user, for best quality, you should avoid specifying the `--format` or `--rate` options and let this utility use the default values.
+There is also a problem with downloading .wav files from ElevenLabs, so you should avoid specifying the `--type` option as well, or use `--provider ibm` to use IBM Watson instead for WAV audio.

+### Voices

 You can sample a list of community voices to add to your collection here: https://elevenlabs.io/voice-library and, once added, they will show up in your `--list` output.
 This will provide the ID.
-For example, if I add the distinguished older British "Edwin" to my library, it shows as custom ID `dcvIfKGCH8jXVgG77zhi`.
-Your custom ones will be at the end of the list.
+For example, if I add the distinguished older British "Edwin" to *my* library, it shows as custom ID `dcvIfKGCH8jXVgG77zhi`.
+Similarly, your custom ones will be at the end of the list.
 I can then use this ID to generate audio with the `--voice` option:

 ```
 say2file -w dcvIfKGCH8jXVgG77zhi "Hello there."
 ```

+You can do the same with your own custom IDs added to [your ElevenLabs library](https://elevenlabs.io/voice-library) through the ElevenLabs website.

 ## Example Usage